Treatments

 Can Mounjaro make my oral contraception less effective?

 It might.
-Mounjaro’s effect on the gut can also impact how well oral medicines, like HRT and birth control pills, can be absorbed by your body.
-That means that they may not work as well.
+Mounjaro slows down how your stomach empties, which can affect how well ooral medicines, like HRT and birth control pills, can be absorbed by your body.
+That means the pill might not work as reliably—especially when you're just starting Mounjaro or increasing your dose.

 By the way: Mounjaro isn’t recommended if you’re pregnant or breastfeeding.